Medacorp/Luigi-s-Mansion/Technical documentation/Furniture variables.md

     no_short_shake:1b, //When set disables the short shaking animation from manual search.
 Default = 0b. no_visual_shake:1b, //When set disables the shaking animations visually; sound will still play.
 Default = 0b. use_medium_shake:1b, //When set forces a shake animation used by room clear chests, rather than the other 2.
-Default = 0b. sound:6, //What furniture shake sound.
-Defaults to 0.
+Default = 0b. sound:"luigis_mansion:heavy_generic", //What furniture shake sound.
+See below for options.
+Defaults to luigis_mansion:heavy_generic. interact_animation:7, //What animation gets used when using the interact method.
+Enthusiastic animation (7) aditionally has a punch sound and will swing swinging furniture.
+Overrides default animation selecting.
+Default = none, except for room clear chests which use 45 or 43 when the 3DS Remake add-on is or is not installed respectively.

     //search details
     searchable: ["<method>"], //Sets what method can result in searching.
 If "interact" is absent here, but provided in shake_animation, interact will still try to shake it, and trigger the search animaton it, but it won't actually get searched.
 Methods: time(will search automatically), interact, vacuum, dust, fire, water, ice.
 Default = none.